 Can you tell even that creature is questioning my wisdom?
-He came to munch my flowers and I would usually chase him away in a heart beat.
-But today I looked at him seeking for his approval.
+He came to munch my flowers and I would usually chase him away in a heartbeat.
+But today I looked at him seeking his approval.

 Sun is smiling at me sarcastically.
 It is the most gorgeous fall that I have ever experienced since I moved to Oregon.
 It is worth the celebration.
 Below is the sun-bathed maple tree.
 I love the color contrast.